Human sexual behavior

 Aspects of human sexual behavior

 Sexual behavior is a very broad expression.
-It covers both common and less common behaviours, and includes a wide range of sexual behaviors from marital relationships to sexual abuse.
+It covers both common and less common behaviors, and includes a wide range of sexual behaviors from marital relationships to sexual abuse.
 Although in many cases sexual behavior is directed towards or within a relationship, this is not necessarily of the case and much sexual behavior is not.

 Sexuality and sensuality